hasinraihan55/TrafficLightController/README.md

 # TrafficLightController
-Creating a traffic light controller in Java
+Creating a traffic light controller in Java by implementing a finite state machine